-If you are interest in participation in the City or Torrance Reserve Fire inspector Internship Program, please submit an application form and an autobiography that describes why you are interest in a career as a Fire Prevention Specialist/Officer.
+If you are interested in participation in the City or Torrance Reserve Fire inspector Internship Program, you will be required to submit an application form and an autobiography that describes why you are interest in a career as a Fire Prevention Specialist/Officer.

-You may apply on-line at https://www.torranceca.gov/government/human-resources/internships and submit the autobiography, along with a copy of relevant transcripts, a copy of your driver’s license, and a copy of your diploma or GED, to Theresa Menchaca at TMenchaca@TorranceCA.gov.
+When recruitment is open, you may apply on-line at https://www.TorranceCA.Gov/VolunteerProgram and submit the autobiography, along with a copy of relevant transcripts, a copy of your driver’s license, and a copy of your diploma or GED, to Janice Tersigni at Jtersigni@TorranceCA.gov

 For Questions about the application process, contact Sally Oliver, Administrative Services Manager at SOliver@TorranceCA.gov.

 For questions about the program, contact Richard Kazandjian , Fire Prevention manager at RKazandjian@TorranceCA.Gov.

 You can view our flyer here.

 The selection process will consist of an application review, a written test, and interview, and successful completion of a background investigation.